 Starting in the 2007-2008 academic year, students at Port Isabel High School began gathering data at an additional monitoring site at a chronically eroding location in front of the Tiki Condominiums near the north end of the city, SPI08 (Fig. 6).
 This site has a narrow beach backed by a seawall (see Appendix B for profile plots) that periodically receives nourishment sand from road maintenance north of the City of South Padre Island.
 During the May 14, 2010, field trip, Port Isabel students and UT scientists observed that sand fencing had been installed and vegetation planted adjacent to the seawall.
-When the students returned to the site on September 28, 2010, the sand fence had been completely removed and there was no trace of vegetation in front of the seawall.
+When the students returned to the site on September 28, 2010, the sand fence had been removed, and there was no trace of vegetation in front of the seawall.
 The narrow beach at this site appeared to be unable to support dune formation.

 A larger beach-nourishment project using sand dredged from Brazos Santiago Pass was completed on South Padre Island in early 2011.
 The width of the beach and volume of sand significantly increased at the SPI08 location, although there are still no dunes or vegetation in front of the seawall (Fig. 16).
-As of the May 13, 2011, field trip, a 0.5-m scarp had formed at the shoreline.
-Port Isabel students continued to monitor this site during the 2011-2012 academic year to determine whether the nourished beach will reach equilibrium.
+On the May 13, 2011, field trip, students observed that a 0.5-m scarp had formed at the shoreline.
+Port Isabel students continued to monitor this site during the 2011-2012 academic year to determine whether the nourished beach would reach equilibrium.
 The shoreline position has returned to the prenourishment position.
-After an initial significant decrease in beach volume (to prenourishment levels) volume on the backbeach has steadily increased owing to installation of sand fences.
-As of May 2012, the sand fences were still in place and serving to trap sand in front of the seawall at this site.
+After an initial, significant decrease in beach volume (to prenourishment levels), volume on the backbeach has increased steadily owing to installation of sand fences.
+As of May 2013, the sand fences remained in place, serving to trap sand in front of the seawall at this site, and vegetation has been planted on the incipient dunes.